mfederczuk/vscode-smart-indent-align/README.md

 * When pressing enter, any leading whitespace (indentation + alignment) will be 1:1 copied to the new line
 * When configured to indent with tab characters (`editor.insertSpaces: false`), pressing tab within the indentation will insert a tab character, otherwise it will insert spaces
+* When configured to indent with space characters (`editor.insertSpaces: true`), pressing backspace delete the previous `editor.tabSize` spaces

 ## Contributing ##